QAstronaut/qastronaut/README.md

 To include an HTTP request, follow the procedure below:

-1. Save the cURL command of the desired request in a file named `curl.txt`.
+1. Save the cURL of the desired request and paste it into a file named `curl.txt`.
-2. Add this file to the `config/requests/` directory.
+2. `curl.txt` is located in the `config/requests/` directory.

 This ensures proper configuration for HTTP requests in your testing environment.